 We love the look.
 There’s something a little science-fiction-like about this machine, and that is all the more accentuated because it brews directly into a carafe that’s stylized to mimic a lab beaker.

-The OXO has an upper chamber which can be filled with grounds, ready to be steeped.
+The OXO has an upper chamber that can be filled with grounds, ready to be steeped.
 It includes a “rainmaker” on top.
 This ensures that water is dispersed evenly over the grounds, and that extraction happens evenly.

 Of course, like any cold brew process, the crucial element is time.
 We recommend letting the OXO steep for at least 12 hours, but even longer would be better.
 When you’re ready to release your concentrate, just flick the switch and let your finished product run into the carafe.